cristianoliveira/aerospace-marks/docs/aerospace-marks/README.md

 ## Command: `mark`

-Mark a window with the given identifier.
+Mark the current focused window with the given identifier.
+You may specify the window with `--window-id <id>` option.

 USAGE: `aerospace-marks mark [--add|--replace] [--toggle] <identifier>`